History Files

 King Moshoeshoe II of Lesotho

-Moshoeshoe II enjoyed an 'interesting' time as the leader of his people, being promoted from paramount chief of Basutoland to king in 1965 and then renaming the state as Lesotho in 1966, and being sent into exile twice during his kingdom's troubled political situation (shown here with Princess Marina representing Queen Elizabeth II during Lesotho's independence celebrations)
+Moshoeshoe II enjoyed an 'interesting' time as the leader of his people, being promoted from paramount chief of Basutoland to king in 1965, renaming the state as Lesotho in 1966, and twice being sent into exile during his kingdom's troubled political situation (he is shown here with Princess Marina representing Queen Elizabeth II during Lesotho's independence celebrations)

 1970